How to Child-Proof Your Living Room (Our Best Tips and Tricks!)

 Television doesn't just addle a kid's brain.
 Believe it or not, it's also a frequent cause of injuries treated in emergency rooms.
 The scenario is simple enough: a toddler reaches up to a TV sitting on a cart, stand, or flimsy table and pulls it over on himself.
 Your best bet is to put the television on a low, stable piece of furniture, as far back against a wall as possible.

-The VCR's tape insertion slot is an enticing little compartment that kids love to stick things into.
-A child's fingers can be pinched in the slot (not to mention what foreign objects do to your VCR!).
-Block the opening with a device made for this purpose, or keep the VCR in a cabinet that can be closed.
+The DVD tape insertion slot is an enticing little compartment that kids love to stick things into.
+A child's fingers can be pinched in the slot (not to mention what foreign objects do to your DVD player!).
+If you have a DVD player, block the opening with a device made for this purpose, or keep it in a cabinet that can be closed.

 Unless you live in a one-story house with no steps anywhere, you'll need gates to keep your child from becoming Humpty Dumpty.
 You'll also need barriers for decks, balconies, and other elevated sites.